Skip to content

 Most Gold IRA holders choose to liquidate metals rather than take in-kind distributions.
 This means selling coins or bars through the custodian's dealer network, which involves a buyback spread and processing time.
 If gold prices drop between the time you initiate the sale and the time it settles, you may receive less than expected.
 Start the process early in the year, not in December, to avoid deadline pressure.
 The Gold IRA fees breakdown details the cost layers involved in selling metals from an IRA.

-If you fail to take your full RMD by the deadline, the IRS imposes a 25% excise tax on the shortfall.
-If your RMD was $20,000 and you withdrew only $12,000, the shortfall is $8,000 and the penalty is $2,000.
+If you miss your full RMD by the deadline, the IRS hits you with a 25% excise tax on the shortfall.
+If your RMD was $20,000 and you withdrew only $12,000, your shortfall is $8,000 and the penalty is $2,000.
 Prior to the SECURE 2.0 Act, this penalty was 50%, so the current rate represents a significant reduction, but it remains one of the steepest penalties in the tax code (Source: SECURE 2.0 Act).

-There is a correction window.
+A correction window exists.
 If you take the missed distribution within two years, the penalty drops from 25% to 10%.
 On that same $8,000 shortfall, correcting within the window reduces the penalty from $2,000 to $800.
 You must file IRS Form 5329 with your tax return to report the penalty and, if applicable, request the reduced rate.

 For Gold IRA holders, the risk of missing an RMD is higher than for holders of conventional IRAs.
 Selling physical metals takes days to weeks.
 Custodians may require advance notice.
 Wire transfers add processing time.
 If you wait until late December to initiate a liquidation and the sale does not settle before year-end, you have missed your deadline.
 The penalty is avoidable, but only with advance planning.